counterbeing/homepage/hugo_tech_blog/content/articles/why_choose_vim.md

 Vim has always been light and nimble.
 It's fast to boot (unless you load it down with tons of plugins)

+## Portability
+Vim comes standard on all modern builds of Linux and Mac OS.
+You can jump right into it.
+It's really helpful to be able to navigate a bare bones installation of Vim, even if you don't do it as well as with a customized version.

+Another huge piece of portability, is remote access.
+Vim works marvelously over an `ssh` connection.
+I can do remote work on a server far away, as though it were local.
+This is really great for travel.

 If you want to give it a go, [you can try out my configuration found on github](https://github.com/counterbeing/Vim-Configuration).

+## I Frequently Use Other Editors
+Vim is a tool.
+It's very useful to know.
+But sometimes, I actually prefer to work in a different application.
+My other favorite editor at the moment is Atom, and I'm using it right now to with this entry.
+It has great markdown support and integrates with system spell checking.
+At the end of the day, Vim has a load of features and advantages that can help you work faster.
+But, you must always use what works for you!